Russia says it will scale back near Kyiv as talks progress | Science-Environment

 Arriving in the town Monday shortly afterward, The Associated Press saw the bodies of two Russian soldiers in the woods, and Russian tanks sat burned and twisted.
 A red "Z" marked a Russian truck, its windshield fractured, near stacked boxes of ammunition.
 Ukrainian forces on top of a tank flashed victory signs.
 Dazed residents lined up amid charred buildings, seeking aid.
 It was unclear where the Russian troops went and under what circumstances they fled.

 Putin's ground forces have been thwarted not just by stronger-than-expected Ukrainian resistance, but by what Western officials say are Russian tactical missteps, poor morale, shortages of food, fuel and cold weather gear, and other problems.
-Reinforcing what the military said last week, Russian Defense Minister Sergei Shoigu said Tuesday that "liberating Donbas" is now Moscow's ''main goal.''
-While that presents a possible face-saving exit strategy for Putin, it has also raised Ukrainian fears the Kremlin aims to split the country and force it to surrender a swath of its territory.(AP) RUP RUP
+Reinforcing what the military said last week, Russian Defense Minister Sergei Shoigu said Tuesday that "liberating Donbas" is now Moscow's main objective.

+While that presents a possible face-saving exit strategy for Putin, it has also raised Ukrainian fears the Kremlin aims to split the country and force it to surrender a swath of its territory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)